 You can get the forms you will need to apply by:

 - calling CICA’s freephone number – 0800 358 3601; they will then send you the right forms (calls are free from UK landlines; they are also monitored for training purposes)

-- printing them off from CICA's website - follow the link below to do this
+- printing them off from CICA’s website

 Types of compensation you can apply for